niplav/site/considerations_on_cryonics.md

 ### Value

-The result is certainly interesting: in this model, signing up for cryonics has a mean value of \$35 mio. and a median of ≈-\$100K (perhaps because of longevity escape velocity arriving and making the value simply the cost for signing up), but with very long tails, especially on the positive side: a fifth percentile of -\$1.59 mio., and a 95th percentile of *squints* \$63.2 mio. – quite a range!
+The result is certainly interesting: in this model, signing up for cryonics has a mean value of \$35m and a median of ≈-\$100k (perhaps because of longevity escape velocity arriving and making the value simply the cost for signing up), but with very long tails, especially on the positive side: a fifth percentile of -\$1.59m, and a 95th percentile of *squints* \$63.2m – quite a range!

-The minimum and maximum of the simulation are even more extreme: -\$1 bio. for the minimum and \$11.3 bio. for the maximum.
+The minimum and maximum of the simulation are even more extreme: -\$1b for the minimum and \$11.3b for the maximum.

 Because of these huge numbers, perhaps it makes sense to try to visualize them logarithmically.
 I exported the numbers for the variable 'Value'